Skip to main content

 Vault TLS in JVM arguments

-Alternatively, if you specify a trust store in your additional Data Migrator JVM arguments in /etc/wandisco/livedata-migrator/vars.env configuration, include the Vault server's certificate in the trust store.
+Alternatively, if you already specify a trust store in your additional Data Migrator JVM arguments in /etc/wandisco/livedata-migrator/vars.env configuration, include the Vault server's certificate in the trust store.

 For example: